grafana/grafana/docs/sources/fundamentals/intro-to-prometheus/index.md

 ## What’s next?

-Now that you understand the basics of how Prometheus telemetry works, what will you build with it?
+Now that you understand how Prometheus metrics work, what will you build?

 - One great next step is to [build a dashboard]({{< relref "../../dashboards/build-dashboards/" >}}) in Grafana and start turning that raw Prometheus telemetry data into insights about what’s going with your services and infrastructure.
 - Another great step is to learn about [Grafana Mimir](/oss/mimir/), which is essentially a database for Prometheus data.
 If you’re wondering how to make this work for a huge number of metrics with a lot of data and fast querying, check out Grafana Mimir.